 7. Don’t skimp on food.
 Good nutrition reduces shedding, so feeding your dog a quality dog food can help keep loose hair to a minimum.
 Buy the most expensive food you can for your dog.
 When it comes to dog food, you get what you pay for.
 Premium brands use better quality ingredients, which equal better nutrition for your dog.
 Also, be sure to purchase products that list an animal protein such as chicken, turkey, beef, lamb or fish as the first ingredient.

 8. See a vet.
 If your dog seems to be shedding excessively, or is losing hair in patches, he may be suffering from a health problem.
 Skin infections, allergies and even cancer can cause excessive shedding in dogs.
-Take him to your veterinarian for an exam.
+Take him to your veterinarian for an exam, they may be able to diagnose any underlying issues and help minimize shedding in dogs.

-You can do a lot to keep your home free of pet hair, too.
+You can do a lot to keep your home free of pet hair in addition to trying to minimize shedding in dogs.
 Vacuum often, use lint rollers on your clothes, and cover furniture frequented by your dog with washable blankets.
 Consider changing your flooring, too.
 If you have carpet, your dog’s hair will stick to it and build up over time.
 Tile or hardwood floors are easiest to clean when you live with a dog that sheds.